Muqtadir27/Google-Capstone-Project-Cyclistic-Bike-Case-Study/README.md

-# 🚴 Google Data Analytics Capstone: Cyclistic Bike-Share Case Study #
+# 🚴 Google Data Analytics Capstone Project: Cyclistic Bike-Share Case Study #
 Welcome to the capstone project for the Google Data Analytics Professional Certificate.
 This case study explores ride data from Cyclistic, a fictional bike-share company based in Chicago.
 The goal of this project is to perform a comprehensive analysis of how casual riders and annual members use the service differently.
 Based on these insights, strategic recommendations are made to help the company increase annual memberships.

 ## 📌 Project Overview ##